pichanez/spam-checker-whocalls/README.md

 When `USE_REDIS` is enabled the service stores device pools and job queues in Redis allowing multiple instances to work together.
+The provided `docker-compose` files run a Redis container and enable this mode by default.

 ## Running with Docker

-A simple way to start the service is via `docker-compose` which will launch the API and a Postgres instance:
+A simple way to start the service is via `docker-compose` which will launch the API along with Postgres and Redis:

 ```bash
 # create .env file with all required variables